How Often Should I Change My Vape Coil?

 Disposable Coil Heads

-The first type are the disposable coil heads.
+The first type is disposable coil heads.
 These are sold usually in packs of five, though you can buy them one at a time.

 Ready-to-use outside the box, coil heads are easy to install.
-Once your old one needs replacing, it’s a simple matter to remove it and screw in a new one.
+Once your old one needs replacing, it’s a simple matter to remove it and screwing in a new one.

-Be sure to prime the wick and coil with some ejuice first and let it sit in the tank for a few minutes to ensure that it is fully saturated before use.
-Otherwise, you’ll be greeted by a fresh burst of burnt cotton.back to menu ↑
+Be sure to prime the wick and coil with some e-juice first and let it sit in the tank for a few minutes to ensure that it is fully saturated before use.
+Otherwise, you’ll be greeted by a fresh burst of burnt cotton.

 Next are replaceable coils.
 These are used with rebuildable atomizers and tanks.

-While more work is needed here than disposable coil heads, what makes this superior than its disposable counterparts is that you are in charge of how your vape will be.
+While more work is needed here than disposable coil heads, what makes this superior to its disposable counterparts is that you are in charge of how your vape will be.

-The number of coils and the type of wire and wick, all contribute to how your device vapes.
-In short, you custom-make your own vape.back to menu ↑
+The number of coils and the type of wire and wick contributes to how your device vapes.
+In short, you custom-make your own vape.

-Finally there are pre-wound coils.
-Also used with RDA decks, but instead of having to cut the wire and wind them yourself, you can simply buy pre-wound coils and attach them to your atomizer or tank.
+Finally, there are pre-wound coils.
+Also used with RDA decks, but instead of having to cut the wire and wind them yourself, you can buy pre-wound coils and attach them to your atomizer or tank.

-Usually you will have to wick them yourself, though some coils come with their own wicks installed.
-Using pre-wound coils require less effort than building your own, though you lose a certain level of customization.
+Usually, you will have to wick them yourself, though some coils come with their own wicks installed.
+Using pre-wound coils require less effort than building your own, though you lose a certain level of customisation.

 Of the three, the easiest, no-fuss way is to use coil heads.
-Though you can’t customize it according to taste, it does not matter if you are satisfied with the built-in coils already.
+Though you can’t customise it according to taste, it does not matter if you are already satisfied with the built-in coils.